After you get a Summons and Complaint, if you are sued in:

 To see more defenses and counterclaims, see What defenses and counterclaims could I have?

-If you do not file an answer, a “judgment by default” could be entered against you.
+In District of Superior Court if you do not file an answer, a “judgment by default” could be entered against you.
 The plaintiff or creditor will win the case, just because you did not file an answer.

 Small claims court

 If you are being sued in small claims court, you can still file an answer.

 If you do not file an answer you can still go to court on the date and time in the summons.
 You can tell the judge or magistrate your defenses.

 If you do not go to court on the date and time listed, a “judgment by default” will be entered against you.
 The plaintiff, or creditor, will win the case, just because you did not go to court.